yehuohan/hop.nvim/README.md

         --- Auto jump when there's only one jump target auto_jump_one_target = true,

-        --- Work for current line only (current_window_only will be set true forcely) current_line_only = false,
+        --- Work for current cursor line only current_line_only = false,

         --- Work for current window only